wormi4ok/evernote2md/README.md

 `input` can be a file, a directory with exported files, or a glob pattern (like `exports/My*.enex`, for example).

 If `outputDir` is not specified, `./notes` is used.
-Add optional `--folders` flag to put every note in a separate folder.

 An option `--tagTemplate` allows to change the way tags are formatted.
 See [wiki article](https://github.com/wormi4ok/evernote2md/wiki/Custom-tag-template) for more information.

 Flag `--help` shows all available options.

+To put exported notes in folders or structure in another custom way I recommend trying [mdmv](https://github.com/wormi4ok/mdmv) - Move Markdown files tool.

 #### With Docker